What Is Yoga?

 - Supporting mindfulness and self-awareness

 What Is Trauma-Informed Yoga?

-The emotional distress you experience from trauma does not only affect your mental and emotional health.
+The emotional distress experienced from trauma does not only affect a person’s mental and emotional health.
 Trauma can also be felt in the physical body.
-From muscle tension to brain overload from a constant high-alert state, trauma manifests in every part of you.
-Therefore, trauma-informed or trauma-sensitive yoga is designed to help you become more aware of your body and what is happening inside of it.
-When you reconnect your brain to your body, you can start to understand the impact of your trauma as you release the stress and tension built up in your body.
+From muscle tension to brain overload from a constant high-alert state, trauma manifests in every part of an individual.
+Therefore, trauma-informed or trauma-sensitive yoga is designed to help clients become more aware of their body and what is happening inside it.
+By reconnecting the brain to your body, we can start to understand the impact of trauma as we release stress and tension built up in the body.

 Differences Between Traditional and Trauma-Informed Yoga

-Traditional yoga instruction focuses on pushing your mind and body to their limits.
+Traditional yoga instruction focuses on pushing the mind and body to their limits.
 On the other hand, trauma-informed yoga is more focused on healing from trauma through emotional regulation and mindfulness.

 - Traditional yoga

 - The instructor may leave their mat to walk around the class.